Arunm619/coding/readme.md

 **5.k-th distinct (or non-repeating) element in an array.** [See Solution](https://gist.github.com/arun-sudharsan/ecb170381447c560f3a122843089afc4)

-6.Frequency of each element in an unsorted array
+**6.Frequency of each element in an unsorted array** [See Solution](https://gist.github.com/arun-sudharsan/a235f1059bab9b5be865b3a92c128c2f)

 7.Find k numbers with most occurrences in the given array